 The problem AI PRD generators solve

 Product managers face two distinct PRD problems.
-The first is time: writing a PRD from a blank document takes 3–10 hours depending on feature complexity.
+The first is time: writing a PRD from a blank document takes 3 to 10 hours depending on feature complexity.
 The second is completeness: even experienced PMs routinely omit edge cases (71%), vague success metrics (34%), and missing dependency maps (58%) when writing by hand.
-Both problems have the same root cause — the blank page imposes no structure, so structure gets skipped.
+Both problems have the same root cause, the blank page imposes no structure, so structure gets skipped.

 AI PRD generators invert this.
 Instead of starting with an empty document, you start with a rough idea.
 The AI extracts structure: what problem does this solve, who experiences it, what does success look like, what could go wrong.
 It generates a draft that is complete by definition because the system enforces completeness before producing output.